ministryofjustice/security-guidance/docs/user-guide.md

 This document tells you about the Cyber Security Consultancy Team.
 It explains how to ask for help, outlines how we handle your requests, and describes what happens next.

-To ask for help from a cyber security consultant, send an email to: [cyberconsultancy@digital.justice.gov.uk](mailto:cyberconsultancy@digital.justice.gov.uk)
+To ask for help from a cyber security consultant, send an email to: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

 ## About the team